hosac999/galxe-docs/doc-overview/1-into-the-galxe/overview.md

 ## Problems with the current credential system

-Credential data today is segregated across closed databases that are owned and permissioned by applications, government organizations, and financial and credit institutions.
+Credential data today are segregated across closed databases that are owned and permissioned by applications, government organizations, and financial and credit institutions.
 This has led to a fractured landscape that is not open to the individuals who should own that data or the applications that need it.
 Galxe aims to solve this problem using an open and collaborative credential data network which will help Web3 developers leverage credential data to build better products and more engaging communities.

 ## Galxe Solution